 SIGNIFICANCE: CPS has several projects under way to help reduce reliance on restraint use.
-The most recent quarter shows the lowest rate if restraint usage seen at FSH for this reporting period, although as expected the rate is still higher than seen at lower security facilities.
+The most recent quarters show lower rates of restraint usage seen at FSH for this reporting period, although as expected the rate is still higher than seen at lower security facilities.
 FSH seclusion usage is also above the national benchmark rate for seclusion, but as with the restraint benchmark rate the benchmark includes all lower security level facilities.